SOTAMak1r/Infinite-Forcing/README.md

 ## Comparison

-We compared the inference performance of:
+We compared the inference performance of three methods:
   - the original Self-Forcing implementation (Left)
   - Self-Forcing w/ V-sink (Mid)
   - **Infinite-Forcing (Right)**